-Gilead Sciences Inc. (GILD)’s anti-AIDS pill Truvada safely and effectively reduces the risk of HIV for healthy people having sexual intercourse, according to the first U.S. Centers for Disease Control and Prevention guidelines on using the drugs for prevention in heterosexuals.
+Gilead Sciences Inc. (GILD:US)’s anti-AIDS pill Truvada safely and effectively reduces the risk of HIV for healthy people having sexual intercourse, according to the first U.S. Centers for Disease Control and Prevention guidelines on using the drugs for prevention in heterosexuals.

 Daily use of the pills to prevent HIV infection, known as pre-exposure prophylaxis, or PrEP, should only be used for people who are uninfected and continue to use regular testing and prevention methods, according to the interim guidelines.
 The Atlanta-based agency plans to release comprehensive guidelines by year-end, said Dawn Smith, lead author of the guidance.

 The Food and Drug Administration approved Truvada on July 16 for use by healthy heterosexual or homosexual people who are at high risk of being infected with the AIDS virus.
 The PrEP method, meant for those with infected partners, requires a pill each day and constant monitoring, Smith said.

 “This provides another tool that providers can use for HIV prevention,” said Smith, who is a biomedical interventions implementation officer at the CDC’s National Center for HIV and AIDS Prevention.
 “It will always need to be targeted at people who are very high risk.
 It requires a lot of work.”

 The daily pill had already been deemed safe and partially effective for homosexual and bisexual men in a January 2011 CDC interim guidance, and the World Health Organization published initial guidelines in July suggesting that couples with one infected member could use the drug.